nitin27may/azure-storage-dotnet/README.md

 This repository is an excellent starting point for developers looking to integrate Azure Blob Storage in their projects with modern web technologies.

 ---
 ## Features
+A complete backend and frontend project structure to show case File operations (CRUD) for Azure Storage

 ### Backend (.NET 9 API)
-- **Azure Blob Storage Integration**: Includes complete implementation for uploading, downloading, and managing files.
+- [x] **Azure Blob Storage Integration**: Includes complete implementation for uploading, downloading, and managing files.
-- **API Endpoints**: Demonstrates three upload strategies—file upload, chunk upload, and stream upload.
+- [ ] **Azure Table Storage Integration**: CRUD example for table records.
+- [ ] **Azure File Share Integration**: Includes complete implementation for uploading, downloading, and managing files.

 ### Frontend (Angular 19 with Material Design)
-- **File Management UI**: A user-friendly interface for file upload and management.
+- [x] **File Management UI**: A user-friendly interface for file upload and management.

----
+### Dockerized Setup
+- [ ] Docker-Compose for Multi-Container Orchestration with NGINX as Load Balancer
+- [ ] Health Checks
+- [ ] Docker Debug mode with hot reload for the API and UI
+- [ ] Docker Production version

 ## Getting Started